OpenNewsLabs/field-guide-open-source-newsroom/docs/Chapter04-Code-First-Release.md

 </table>

-More details on how to deal with rare cases and little questions of procedure: [http://producingoss.com/en/packaging.html](http://producingoss.com/en/packaging.html)
+More details on how to deal with [rare cases and little questions of procedure](http://producingoss.com/en/packaging.html).

 ## Dependencies